-Get a clear understanding of the process of procurement necessary for efficient sourcing and inventory in a business enterprise.
+Get a clear understanding of the procurement process necessary for efficient sourcing and inventory in a business enterprise.

 It is important for every business owner to understand what is procurement and why such a process is necessary.
 As the procurement definition suggests there will be a policy to guide sourcing and procurement management.
 It is a set of rules and regulations that guides the principles and models of the procurement operations.

-In many instances the major principles of procurement include transparency, clarity, fairness and accountability, so the process detailed below should be followed.
+In many instances the major principles of procurement include transparency, clarity, fairness and accountability, so you should follow the process below.
 There should be no favors in awarding a procurement contract to one individual or entity over another.
 Everything should be recorded in order to ensure accountability and transparency.
 This therefore spells out the need for efficient procurement management.

 The procurement operation span months and the processes of conducting this activity include the following: